Create a random array of Cartesian positions:

 # jit the function with jax.jit()

-# the l_max and normalized arguments (positions 1 and 2 in the signature) must be static
+# the l_max argument (position 1 in the signature) must be static

 # compute the spherical harmonics with the jitted function and check their values